 You should then move the saddle either forward or backward to ensure your knees are slightly above the centre of your foot, but make sure they don't extend past the middle of your shoelaces.

-We'd then suggest adjusting the height and distance of your handlebars until they're around a forearms length away from the start of your saddle.
+We'd then suggest adjusting the height and distance of your handlebars until they're around a forearm length away from the start of your saddle.
 This should ensure a comfortable ride for both upright and spin sessions.

 How accurate is an exercise bike?